 UK PM to outlaw Brexit extension beyond 2020

-The state opening of parliament will take place on Thursday, when Queen Elizabeth II will read out the government's legislative programme.
+The state opening of parliament will take place on Thursday, when Queen Elizabeth II will read out the government's legislative program.
 The Withdrawal Agreement Bill is due to be brought before MPs on Friday.
-(AFP) AMS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)